vedmack/yadcf/README.md

 =====

 This jQuery plug-in allows the user to easily add filter components to table columns, the plug-in works on top of the DataTables jQuery plug-in.
-If you are using this plugin it would be nice if you drop me an email to vedmack@gmail.com with some feedback.

 Features: